-Allergy free waffle cones (free of the top 8 allergens) can be difficult to find and expensive, too.
+Allergy free waffle cones (free of the top 8 allergens) can be difficult to find at the grocery store.
+Though, I see them more often than I used to.
 I'm a big fan of ice cream cones and kitchen gadgets, so I just had to buy a waffle cone maker and try making my own allergy free cones.

 I knew I had a winner when he said, "Mmmm, Mommy, this is good!"
-And with that my heart melted like ice cream on a hot, summer day!
+With that my heart melted like ice cream on a hot, summer day!

 If you miss ice cream cones, purchasing a waffle cone maker might just be the ticket.
 Sure, it's another kitchen gadget that you'll have to find a space for and it does require a small investment up front but the satisfaction of filling yet another void in your or your child's list of treats is well worth it!

-1) In a mixing bowl, whisk together the egg replacer and warm water until light and fluffy.
+- In a mixing bowl, whisk together the egg replacer and warm water until light and fluffy.
 Add the salt and sugar and whisk together until fully incorporated.
-Next, add the flour and xanthan gum and stir until flour is moistened.
+Next, add the flour and stir until flour is moistened.
 Add the oil and water and stir well.
 The batter should be the consistency of muffin batter.